doug-moen/openscad2/rfc/Objects.md

 translate([50,0,0]) lollipop;
 ```

+Since objects are the replacement for groups,
+you can group shapes using `{shape1; shape2;}`.
+And this makes object literals
-This is a backwards-compatible reinterpretation of the `{...}` syntax in OpenSCAD1.
+a backwards-compatible reinterpretation of the `{...}` syntax.

 ## Constructing New Objects from Old